NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Grapple.md

 **Failure** You fail to grab your target.
 If you already had the target grabbed or restrained using a Grapple, those conditions on the target end.

 **Critical Failure** If you already had the target grabbed or restrained, it breaks free.
-Your target can either grab you, as if it succeeded at using the Grapple action against you, or force you to fall and land [[Conditions/Prone|Prone]].
+Your target can either grab you, as if it succeeded at using the Grapple action against you, or force you to fall and land [[Prone|Prone]].

 *Source: Pathfinder Player Core*
 *ORC*